SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 Loadable Modules setup
 ----------------------
-In Synchronet 3.16 builds starting on April 27, 2015, there are a few new options in the Loadable Lodules configuration in SCFG: "Read Mail", "Scan Msgs", and "Scan Subs".
-Functionality for these was updated on May 5, 2015.
-These loadable modules options can enable the use of a message reader script for the various message reading, searching, and scanning options provided by Synchronet.
-That is probably the easiest way to install the reader, since it only requires specifying a script in the Loadable Modules options and does not require modification of your command shell.
-Setting it up that way also has the advantage that the reader will be used for reading personal email and performing a message newscan during the login process.
-If you have a recent build of Synchronet 3.16 (or newer), then your version of Synchronet will support this.
-If you are using an older version of Synchronet, skip ahead to the "Command shell setup" subsection.

-To set up the reader with the Loadable Module scripts, do the following:
-1. Copy DDReadPersonalMail.js, DDScanMsgs.js, and DDScanSubs.js from the
-   loadable_module_scripts directory to your sbbs/mods directory
+The easiest way to get Digital Distortion Message Reader set up is via the Loadable Module options in SCFG > System > LOadable Modules.

+The Loadable Modules options let you specify scripts to run for various events in Synchronet.
+As of Synchronet 3.19, the following Loadable Modules options are available in SCFG for message reading/scanning events:
+- Read Mail (added in Synchronet 3.16)
+- Scan Msgs (added in Synchronet 3.16)
+- Scan Subs (added in Synchronet 3.16)
+- List Msgs (added in Synchronet 3.18)

+The Loadable Modules options take the filename of the script without the extension.
+The Loadable Modules options don't allow a leading path in front of the name, so if you have DDMsgReader.js in a path other than sbbs/exec or sbbs/mods, one solution is to copy the included ddmr_lm.js to either your sbbs/exec or sbbs/mods directory (ideally sbbs/mods so it wouldn't get accidentally deleted) and specify ddmr_lm in your Loadable Modules as follows:

+ Read Mail       ddmr_lm
+ Scan Msgs       ddmr_lm
+ Scan Subs       ddmr_lm
+ List Msgs       ddmr_lm

-2. If you will be running the script from a directory other than xtrn/DDMsgReader, edit the above scripts and search for the text "SYSOPS:"
-   (without the double-quotes).
+Also, if you will be running the script from a directory other than xtrn/DDMsgReader, edit ddmr_lm.js and look for the text "SYSOPS:" (without the double-quotes).
 One or two lines below that, there is a variable called msgReaderPath - Change that so that it contains the path where you copied DDMsgReader.js.

-3. Run Synchronet's configuration program (scfg from the command prompt, or from the GUI, select BBS > Configure).
-In there, select System, then Loadable Modules
-4. For the 'Read Mail' option, put in DDReadPersonalMail
-5. For the 'Scan Msgs' option, put in DDScanMsgs
-6. For the 'Scan Subs' option, put in DDScanSubs
+Alternately, you can copy DDMsgReader.js to your sbbs/exec or sbbs/mods directory and specify DDMsgReader in your Loadable Modules for the above modules in SCFG.
+For that to work, you would also need to copy DDMsgReader.cfg to your sbbs/ctrl directory or to sbbs/mods along with DDMsgReader.js.

 There are a few search modes that Synchronet provides that Digital Distortion Message Reader doesn't support yet (such as continuous newscan and browse new